FlorentGuyon/esiea-osint/README.md

 ### Installing

-Clone or download the project on your local machine.
+Clone (or download and unzip) the project on your local machine.
 ```
 git clone https://github.com/FlorentGuyon/esiea-osint
 ```